 If you are not satisfied with the first method, then you can apply the second one.
 Baking soda has been known as one of the safest cleaners to clean the pizza stone.

-As baking soda contains sodium bicarbonate which works wonderfully against the stubborn dirt and grease.
+Baking soda contains sodium bicarbonate which works wonderfully against stubborn dirt and grease.

-Its consistency should be like the toothpastes.
+Its consistency should be like toothpaste.
 Baking soda is a safe option as it does not alter the original taste of food.

-Here comes the last method.
-If you do not get your desired result from the above two methods, then why do not you use this last technique?
+If you do not get your desired result from the above two methods, then why do you not use this last technique?